Currents in the dilute $O(n=1)$ model

-We will study the statistical ensemble of non-intersecting paths on a strip of finite width and infinite height, in the framework of dilute loop model, which we are defining in Section \ref{sec:modelDef}.
+We apply these ideas to the dilute loop model, with unit loop weight, also called the O($n$=1) loop model.
+We will study the statistical ensemble of non-intersecting paths on a strip of finite width and infinite height, in the framework of dilute loop model which we define in Section \ref{sec:modelDef}.
 The paths may form closed loops, or terminate on the boundary.
 We assume, the paths connecting the two boundaries carry equal unit of current from the left boundary to the right boundary.
 The closed loops, and paths connected only to one of the boundaries do not carry any current.
 In this paper, we are computing the mean current density induced by the statistics of the paths.
-Introduce the observable $F^{\left( x_1, x_2 \right)}$, which is the mean current between points $x_1$ and $x_2$, oriented with $x_1$ to the left of the direction of the current:
+Introduce the observable $F^{\left( x_1, x_2 \right)}$, which is the mean current between points $x_1$ and $x_2$: